Inflationary branch decoherence and the cosmological arrow of time: Conclusion

 \section{Conclusion}

-In this work we have addressed the longstanding question of how classical spacetime and classical cosmological perturbations emerge from quantum cosmology.
+In this work we have studied how classical spacetime and classical cosmological perturbations emerge from quantum cosmology.
 Starting from standard quantum-cosmological boundary conditions, including the no-boundary and tunneling proposals, we emphasized that semiclassical WKB behavior and squeezing of perturbations are not by themselves sufficient to explain classicality.

 By explicitly tracing over unobserved degrees of freedom and employing the influence functional formalism, we derived a decoherence functional for long-wavelength curvature perturbations during inflation.
 We showed that interactions with environmental degrees of freedom lead to an efficient and robust suppression of quantum interference between macroscopically distinct perturbation histories.
 This mechanism renders the reduced density matrix approximately diagonal and justifies the use of classical stochastic descriptions in cosmology.